davisknowles/Video-Game-Analytics/README.md

-# Heroes of Pymoli: Video Game Analytics
+# Video Game Analytics: Heroes of Pymoli
 Analyze data for an independent video game company.

 ## Objective